-This chapter introduced you to the phenomenon that is Ubuntu.
-It began with some free software and open source history and then moved on to the history of Ubuntu.
-It then covered the Ubuntu products, philosophy, and goals and the relationship between Canonical, Ltd. and the Ubuntu Foundation.
-It finished with some discussion of the various Ubuntu subprojects, derivatives, and spin-offs.
-This page intentionally left blank
+This chapter looks at how the vision of a better distribution and OS became the phenomenon that is Ubuntu.
+It moves through the relationship Ubuntu has with Canonical, Ltd. and the Ubuntu Foundation and finishes with some discussion of the various Ubuntu subprojects, derivatives, and spin-offs that go beyond its original vision.